Latest SeedProd News

 How to Embed Video in WordPress: 3 Ways

 There are several ways to embed a video in WordPress; however, they’re not always as straightforward as they sound.
-Below, we’ll share 3 of the easiest solutions for adding a video to WordPress without needing any technical know-how.
+Below, I’ll share 3 of the easiest solutions for adding a video to WordPress without needing any technical know-how.

 The WordPress Block Editor, or Gutenberg, provides a straightforward way to embed videos into your WordPress posts and pages.
 Its auto-embed feature automatically fetches the video embed code from video hosting platforms like YouTube, Vimeo, and more.